- First Aid Requirement

 - Applicants must have the ability to communicate, read and write in English at a basic level (see English Language Requirements tab).

-- Applicants must read and self-declare their 'Fitness to Participate' regarding the physical intervention training module that takes place on both day of your.
+- Applicants must read and self-declare their 'Fitness to Participate' regarding the physical intervention training day that takes place on day 5 & 6 of the Door Supervisor course.

 - Applicants must complete any relevant ‘Self-Study’ prior to attendance of the course or risk being turned away and having to pay an admin fee.
 This is because it is pre-course and ‘not’ on-course study (see content tab).